open-telemetry/opentelemetry-specification/specification/sdk-span-processors.md

 # Span processor

 Span processor is an interface which allows hooks for span start and end method invocations.
 The span processors are invoked only on sampled spans.
-Span exporters can be used as helper for span exporter to batch and convert spans to `ExportableSpan` [sdk-exporter-spec](sdk-exporter.md).
+This interface can be used as a helper for span exporter to batch and convert spans see [sdk-exporter-spec](sdk-exporter.md).

-Span processors can be registered via a method on SDK Tracer.
-The registered processors are invoked in the same order as they were registered.
+Span processors can be registered directly on SDK Tracer.
+The processors are invoked in the same order as they were registered.

 ## Interface definition